 If any Fund held in the Custodial Account is liquidated or is otherwise made unavailable by the Sponsor as a permissible investment for a Custodial Account hereunder, the liquidation or other proceeds of such Fund shall be invested in accordance with the instructions of the Depositor.
-If the Depositor does not give such instructions, or if such instructions are unclear or incomplete in the opinion of the Service Company, the Service Company may invest such liquidation or other proceeds in such other Fund (including a Money Market Fund) as the Sponsor designates, and provided that the Sponsor gives at least thirty (30) days advance written notice to the Depositor and the Service Company.
+If the Depositor does not give such instructions, or if such instructions are unclear or incomplete in the opinion of the Service Company, the Service Company may invest such liquidation or other proceeds in such other Fund (including a Money Market Fund) as the Sponsor designates.
 In such case, neither the Service Company, Sponsor, nor the Custodian will have any responsibility for such investment.

-Alternatively, if the Depositor does not give instructions and the Sponsor does not designate such other Fund as described above then the Depositor (or his or her Beneficiaries) will be deemed to have directed the Custodian to distribute any amount remaining in the Fund to the Depositor (or to his or her Beneficiaries as their interests shall appear on file with the Custodian), subject to the Custodian's right to reserve funds as provided in Section 17(b).
+Alternatively, if the Depositor does not give instructions and the Sponsor does not designate such other Fund as described above then the Depositor (or his or her Beneficiaries) will be deemed to have directed the Custodian to distribute any amount remaining in the Fund to the Depositor (or to his or her Beneficiaries as their interests shall appear on file with the Custodian), subject to the Custodian's right to reserve funds as provided in Section 16(b).
 The Sponsor and the Custodian will be fully protected in making any and all such distributions pursuant to this Section 3, provided that the Sponsor gives at least thirty (30) days advance written notice to the Depositor.
 In such case, neither the Service Company, Sponsor, nor the Custodian will have any responsibility for such distribution.
 The Depositor (or his or her Beneficiaries) shall be fully responsible for any taxes due on such distribution.

 - 4. Exchanges.
-Subject to the minimum initial or additional investment, minimum balance and other exchange rules applicable to a Fund, the Depositor (or Depositor's beneficiaries in the event Depositor is deceased) may at any time direct the Service Company to exchange all or a specified portion of the shares of a Fund in the Custodial Account for shares and fractional shares of one or more other Funds.
+Subject to the minimum initial or additional investment, minimum balance and other exchange rules applicable to a Fund, the Depositor (or his or her beneficiaries in the event Depositor is deceased) may at any time direct the Service Company to exchange all or a specified portion of the shares of a Fund or Other Investment in the Custodial Account for shares and fractional shares of one or more other Funds or Other Investments.
 The Depositor shall give such directions by written or verbal notice acceptable to the Service Company, and the Service Company will process such directions as soon as practicable after receipt thereof. - 5.
-Transaction Pricing.
-Any purchase or redemption of shares of a Fund for or from the Custodial Account will be effected at the public offering price or net asset value of such Fund (as described in the then effective prospectus for such Fund) next established after the Service Company has transmitted the Depositor's investment directions to the transfer agent for the Fund(s).
-Any purchase, exchange, transfer or redemption of shares of a Fund for or from the Custodial Account will be subject to any applicable sales, redemption or other charge as described in the then effective prospectus for such Fund. - 6.
 Recordkeeping.
-The Service Company shall maintain adequate records of all purchases or sales of shares of one or more Funds for the Depositor's Custodial Account.
+The Service Company shall maintain adequate records of all purchases or sales of shares of one or more Funds and Other Investments for the Depositor's Custodial Account.
 Any account maintained in connection herewith shall be in the name of the Custodian for the benefit of the Depositor.
 All assets of the Custodial Account shall be registered in the name of the Custodian or of a suitable nominee.
 The books and records of the Custodian shall show that all such investments are part of the Custodial Account.